sipart/spring_lab/GCP setup and more.md

 * This comprehensive post by [ithitman](http://ithitman.blogspot.com/2018/04/configuring-eve-ng-on-google-compute.html)

-* Tony Es similar but basic blog [post](https://showipintbri.blogspot.com/2018/08/eve-ng-in-cloud.html) which points to his comprehensive video on [YouTube](https://www.youtube.com/watch?v=HDHsMgCs0XU) - NOTE: take special attention to section at 28:34 about GCP kernel!
+* Tony Es similar but basic blog [post](https://showipintbri.blogspot.com/2018/08/eve-ng-in-cloud.html) which points to his comprehensive video on [YouTube](https://www.youtube.com/watch?v=HDHsMgCs0XU)

 * And also watch this alternative [Azure](https://youtu.be/hdUSNWMHbUU) setup by thelantamer - see my setup guide [here](https://github.com/sipart/spring_lab/blob/master/azure/AZURE%20EVE-NG%20setup.md) for EVE-NG in Azure

-### Once EVE-NG install has been complted and verified then move on to the steps below
+### Once EVE-NG install has been completed and verified then move on to the bonus steps below

 ### Other notes and steps for this lab setup
 I used the GCP - europe-west2-c region VPC in the following example changes - 10.154.0.0/20